Harmonic maps of finite uniton type into inner symmetric spaces: Harmonic maps of finite uniton type

-{ For the construction of examples of Willmore spheres it is very important to know that harmonic maps defined on $M=S^2$ are of finite uniton type.
-From Theorem 4.28 and Corollary 4.29 of \cite{DoWa1} we know:} \begin{theorem}(\cite{DoWa1}) {For every compact or non-compact symmetric space $G/K$ every harmonic map $\mathcal{F}: S^2 \rightarrow G/K$ is of finite uniton type.} \end{theorem}
+For the construction of examples of Willmore spheres it is very important to know that harmonic maps defined on $M=S^2$ are of finite uniton type.
+First of all { we reiterate that the loop group approach in the sense of this paper, {i.e. the DPW method,} using extended frames and not extended solutions, also applies to harmonic maps from $S^2$ to any compact or non-compact inner symmetric space ( see Remark \ref{sphere} above). }

+{Using the same approach one can retrieve the result of Uhlenbeck Theorem \cite{Uh}, Segal \cite{Segal}, Burstall-Guest \cite{BuGu} for compact $G/K$ and generalize it to the case of non-compact inner symmetric spaces $G/K$.}

+\begin{theorem} (Theorem 3.6, of \cite{DoWa13}) For every compact or non-compact {inner} symmetric space $G/K$ every harmonic map $\mathcal{F}: S^2 \rightarrow G/K$ is of finite uniton type. \end{theorem}